-- 11 A. Except as otherwise provided in Section C, this compact 12 shall apply to the children of: - 13 1. active duty members of the uniformed services as defined in this compact; - 2. members or veterans of the uniformed services who are severely injured and medically discharged or retired for a period of one (1) year after medical discharge or retirement; and - 3. members of the uniformed services who die on active duty or as a result of injuries sustained on active duty for a period of one (1) year after death. - 23 26 The provisions of this interstate compact shall only - 24 27 apply to local education agencies as defined in this - 25 28 compact.
+- 11 A. Except as otherwise provided in Section C, this compact 12 shall apply to the children of: - 1. active duty members of the uniformed services as defined in this compact; - 2. members or veterans of the uniformed services who are severely injured and medically discharged or retired for a period of one (1) year after medical discharge or retirement; and - 3. members of the uniformed services who die on active duty or as a result of injuries sustained on active duty for a period of one (1) year after death. - 24 27 apply to local education agencies as defined in this- - 25 28 compact.